-ECFC Fall Meeting – Building Early Education Opportunity Through Cultural Equity: Hawaii Study Tour
+ECFC Fall 2018 Member meeting: Building Early Education Opportunity Through Cultural Equity, Hawaii Study Tour

 The Study Tour provided a unique and in-depth learning opportunity exploring the role of race, gender, class, culture, health and language in designing solutions for early childhood, education and care and family strengthening; and the translation and application of lessons learned to other states and multi-cultural communities.